Eye Makeup Ideas for Blue Eyes over 50 & Tips to Keep Your Eyes Looking Young

 Once you apply an even layer of foundation it’s time to apply your concealer.
 One of our favorite ways to apply concealer is called the “face-lifting technique.”
 This technique focuses on the inner and outer corner of the eyes, and the corner of the nose and lips to create a very natural “face lift” effect.
 If you are more so targeting dark circles under your eyes this is where color correcting formulas come in to play.

 In the situation where you still don’t feel like you are getting that incredibly glamorous look, you can consider interventions.
 These can be as simple as a drop, or an office procedure.
 Surgery is reserved for the advanced cases, but is also something that you can consider if these more conservative techniques don’t work.

-For eyes that appear tired, Upneeq eyedrops lift the upper eyelids.
+For eyes that appear tired, upneeq lifts the upper eyelids.
 It is a drop that requires a prescription from either an eye doctor or a plastic surgeon.
 It works for 8 hours and makes sleep eyes appear more awake.

 Botox or any other neurotoxin can be used selectively by an experienced professional in many cases to elevate the brows, to soften upper eyelid fullness, and to help diminish crows feet and forehead lines,

 Fillers such as Restylane or Teosyal-1 can be used under the eyes and sometimes even above them to help soften concavities and hollows and to conceal the puffs.